electro-smith/PedalDevKit-Example/README.md

 * libDaisy - hardware library for Daisy
 * DaisySP - DSP library
-* BasicExample - Basic example demonstrating hardware setup code for the eval hardware.
+* BasicExample - Basic example demonstrating hardware setup code for the dev kit hardware.

 This also contains the following VS code tasks: